-The Office maintains a comprehensive system of internal control including an appropriate code of conduct, written policies and procedures, and an organizational structure that segregates incompatible duties.
-It has designed its system of internal controls to provide reasonable assurance that transactions are recorded and executed in compliance with legislation and required authority, that assets are properly safeguarded, and that reliable financial records are maintained.
+The Office maintains a comprehensive system of internal controls including an appropriate code of conduct, written policies and procedures, and an organization structure that segregates incompatible duties.
+It designed its system of controls to provide reasonable assurance that its transactions are recorded and executed in compliance with applicable legislation and authorities, its assets are properly safeguarded, and it maintains reliable financial records.